- Corporate Governance

-One of the trust’s schools is the lead school for the Harrogate and Rural Teaching Alliance (HART) which includes approximately 50 members; the trust recognises the importance of attracting new teachers into the profession and developing their skills.
+One of the trust’s schools is the lead school for the Harrogate and Rural Teaching Alliance (HART), which includes approximately 50 members; the trust recognises the importance of attracting new teachers into the profession and developing their skills.
 YCAT plays an active part in this through its School Centred Initial Teacher Training (SCITT) and has merged the programme as a regional hub.

 The trust seeks to continue to identify ways to further improve progress in its high attaining schools.
 This is achieved through the establishment of consistent operational models, to ensure that its provision has the maximum impact on children’s outcomes.

-The trust has recently been praised in a national DfE media release as one of the top ten MATs in the country for attainment levels at Key Stage 2 (end of primary stage):
+The trust has been praised in a national DfE media release as one of the top ten academy trusts in the country for attainment levels at Key Stage 2 (end of primary stage):

 Plans for the Future